The Digital Horcrux: Why Consciousness Can’t Be Cloned

 In Chapter 28: The Soul’s Armor, we explore the Golden Shell—the defensive structure built to hide vulnerability and secure worth through external perfection.

 The drive to upload our consciousness is the ultimate Golden Shell.
 It is the ego’s attempt to use the Magician archetype to defeat the Destroyer.
 We look at the aging face in the mirror—the organic reality of the Form Body—and we flinch.
-We want to migrate into the machine not because it is better, but because it is safe.
+We want to migrate into the machine for safety.
+“Better” is the story we tell ourselves.

 But safety is not aliveness.